Machine Learning Algorithms

 • Deep Q-Networks (DQN): Combines Q-Learning with deep learning.

-• Policy Gradient Methods: Improve policy instead of the value function that is more computation intensive.
+• Policy Gradient Methods: Improve policy instead of the value function, which is more computation-intensive.

 Mostly Used Machine Learning Algorithms